-So this is why we sought an opportunity to meet them, see things from their perspectives and participate in this year’s STC conference opens in a new window in Philadelphia on June 1st to the 4th.
+So this is why we sought an opportunity to meet with them and see things from their perspectives.
+So we participate in this year’s STC conference opens in a new window in Philadelphia on June 1st to the 4th.
 To experience this fully and make good use of our time, we decided to participate in speaking and exhibiting as well.
 It was GlobalVision’s first STC conference.

-The best way to get to know a large group well is through a survey and interviews, and so we set out to poll 50 or more technical communicators about their latest technology trends.
+The best way to get to know a large group well is through a survey and interviews.
+So we set out to poll 50 or more technical communicators about their latest technology trends.
 We ended up talking with 72 attendees.
 We kept the focus of our survey and discussion on more generic technologies because we wanted to keep our analysis unbiased and did not want to promote specific tools or products.

-One of the questions we asked was: “Please rank the significance of these topics in technical authoring: Web 2.0 Technologies, Online Collaboration, Crowdsourcing, Wikis, Single-Sourcing, Controlled English and Terminology Management.
-If not familiar with the topic please mark N/A.” Below are the results from our 72 respondents:
+One of the questions we asked was the following.
+“Please rank the significance of these topics in technical authoring: Web 2.0 Technologies, Online Collaboration, Crowdsourcing, Wikis, Single-Sourcing, Controlled English and Terminology Management.
+If not familiar with the topic please mark N/A.” Below are the results from our 72 respondents.

 Single-Sourcing had the highest score; 68% ranked it high or very high with 42% as very high and no one raked it as nil!
-We can relate to this view since more and more projects we’ve been processing lately are implemented in structured XML outputted to help, web and docs.
+We can relate to this view!
+We’ve been processing more projects lately in structured XML that we output to help, web and docs.
 So this was not a surprise to us and confirmed the ongoing trend in the industry.

 It is also interesting to note that 50% of our surveyed audience marked crowdsourcing as not applicable.
-We relate this to the likelihood that the concept of crowdsourcing is foreign to many and when it was understood, it was deemed as not applicable to their activities, despite the enormous success that Wikipedia enjoys!
+We relate this to the likelihood that the concept of crowdsourcing is foreign to many.
+When it was understood, it was deemed as not applicable to their activities.
+Thi is despite the enormous success that Wikipedia enjoys!